- Places where the work was made

-Art Gallery of New South Wales Annual Report 2003 2003, 2003, 21 (colour illus.).
+Art Gallery of New South Wales, Art Gallery of New South Wales annual report 2003 [for the year ended 30 June 2003], Sydney, 2003, 21 (colour illus.).

-Julian Droogan, Look, 'Approaching the sacred' by Julian Droogan, pg.
-14., Look Jul 2010, Jul 2010, 14 (colour illus.).
+Julian Droogan, Look, 'Approaching the sacred', pg.
+14, Sydney, Jul 2010, 14 (colour illus.).
 The colour illus. on page 14 is a detail of this work.

 Jackie Menzies (Editor), The Asian Collections Art Gallery of New South Wales, 'Buddhist Art', Sydney, 2003, 30 (colour illus.).